Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 The use of acamprosate usually begins on the fifth day of quitting drinking.
 It reaches full effectiveness in 5 to 8 days.

 Acamprosate comes in tablet form and is taken three times a day, preferably at the same time each day.
-Side effects may include appetite loss, anxiety, dizziness, diarrhea, and difficulty sleeping.
+Side effects may include:

-Disulfiram is used in the treatment of chronic alcoholism.
+Disulfiram helps in the treatment of chronic alcoholism.
 It interferes with the normal breakdown of alcohol, resulting in the buildup of a chemical in the blood that causes unpleasant side effects.

 The drug is most effective in those who have been through detox or are in the initial stages of abstinence.2 It is administered in tablet form and taken once a day.
 Disulfiram should never be taken when intoxicated and shouldn’t be taken for at least 12 hours after drinking.